Thesis Deadline Dates

 All Northern Michigan University MA and MS theses will be submitted electronically.
 Beginning with the winter semester 2014, theses will be posted to The Commons.
 Prior to the winter 2014 semester, UMI Dissertations Publishing was the company that published NMU theses.

 Many graduate schools have chosen to receive theses electronically.
 There are many benefits to students who use this mode of thesis submission.
 Paper theses represent a storage problem due to library space needed and the fragile nature of the printed page.
 Paper theses may be difficult to access, both within and outside of the university since they are often only kept in the library.
 Electronic theses provide greater exposure and availability of graduate research while eliminating the physical limitations of a printed document.

-The following three items should be submitted 30 calendar days prior to graduation:
+The following three items should be submitted approximately 30 calendar days prior to graduation (see deadline dates below):

 - Two original paper copies of the completed signature approval page (signed except for Dr. Brian D. Cherry, Assistant Provost of Graduate Education and Research) must be delivered to the Office of Graduate Education and Research.
 The reason for the paper submission of these two pages is that since the thesis will be published, the distribution of electronic signatures on the signature approval page could compromise the personal security of the thesis director and readers.
 The signature page included in your on-line thesis should not be signed.